COLA-Laboratory/cola_www_src/README.md

 # cola_www_src
 This is the HUGO source file of the website of COLA Laboratory.

-If you want to edit the website:
+If you want to edit the website, use this command to clone it to your local computer:

-Use:

 ```git clone --recurse-submodules https://github.com/COLA-Laboratory/cola_www_src.git```